 Excellent nutrition

-Second, kids need the antibodies in their mother’s milk because they are born with a very immature immune system.
-I’ve heard far too many people talk about cutting back on bottles or separating kids from their mother nightly when they are only a few weeks old.
-They assume that since the kid is eating hay or grain, they don’t need the milk that much.
-That’s just not true.
-Milk has an entirely different nutrient profile than other foods.
-It contains easily digestible protein and calcium for their fast-growing bodies.
 A well-fed kid will increase its birth weight three to ten times by the time it’s two months old, depending upon breed.
 The larger breeds don’t seem to multiply their weight as much as smaller breeds.
-My Nigerian dwarf kids grow from 2 or 3 pounds to 15 to 25 pounds, increasing their birth weight by seven to ten times in two months, while my friend with Kikos only sees her goats triple or quadruple their birth weight by the time she weans at three months.
+My Nigerian dwarf kids grow from 2 – 4 pounds to 17 – 24 pounds, increasing their birth weight by seven to ten times in two months, while my friend with Kikos only sees her goats triple or quadruple their birth weight by the time she weans at three months.
 But milk is far more than simply a way to get nutrients into a kid.
 It’s the cornerstone of good health.

 When I was new to goats, I gave kids a maximum of 24 ounces of raw milk a day because that was the most common practice at the time.
 Through years of experimentation, I’ve learned that Nigerian dwarf kids do best if they’re getting 32 to 36 ounces a day of raw milk either with mom or in a bottle.
-If bottle-feeding, you need to split this into three or four bottles throughout the day to avoid diarrhea.
-People who want to get kids down to only two bottles a day as quickly as possible wind up giving the kids less milk than they need because kids will get diarrhea if they drink too much milk in a single bottle.

 Avoid stress